SalarMahani/cabin-booking/README.md

 - 📅 Reserve a cabin using an interactive calendar
 - 🔐 Login via Google using OAuth
 - 👤 Guest area to view personal reservation history
-- 🎨 Fully responsive and styled with Tailwind CSS
+- 🎨 styled with Tailwind CSS

 <br><br>